 - If possible, visit the offices of your contenders and get to know their culture.
 In-person relationships build trust and tend to iron out misunderstandings.

 One ERP doesn’t fit all, so picking something that doesn’t carefully match your needs can lead to costly consequences.
 Start by determining whether a cloud or on-premise system is right for you.
 While a cloud solution may be cheaper, on-premise systems afford greater control over your data at the sake of higher maintenance costs.
-Below is a list of top 8 ERP systems for distributors:
+Choose the best ERP system for distribution from the list below:

 1. Epicor Prophet 21